AQSoftware/doc-aq-miniapp-core/source/core_concepts.rst

   * ``source`` - User info of current user playing the mini app
   * ``engagementSource`` - User info of user who created the instance of the mini app
   * ``engagementInfo`` - Data specific to the mini app.
-  * ``targetScore`` - An optional score that the user must attain in order for the current game to be considered as a win.
-If this data is present, the mini app must accomodate it's UI to inform this user of this specific target score.
-  * ``difficultyLevel`` - Tells the mini app how difficult the game should proceed.
-This is in an integer from 0 (easiest) to 4 (hardest).
-A difficultyLevel of 2 should represent a normal difficulty level.
+  * ``hasTargetScore`` -  Instructs the mini app whether to ignore whatever target score array is passed in the ``engagementInfo`` field of the JSON data.
+  * ``isSinglePlayer`` -  If true, mini app should setup game play for single player mode, otherwise mini app should setup the game in multiplayer mode.
+  * ``difficultyLevel`` - The difficulty level of game play ranging from 1 (easiest) to 5 (hardest).
+Normally, there are arrays in the ``engagementInfo`` field which usually corresponds to a particular difficulty level (ex. target core, speed, etc.) which should be treated as parameters in defining how difficult a level should be.

   An example of the data passed by ``onData`` is as follows: